 25+ Art Studios with Drop-In Sessions for New Jersey Kids

 Like the idea of crafting with your kid but cringe at the thought of paint and glitter all over your house?
-Lucky for us, New Jersey is home to a variety of drop-in art studios that offer your spontaneous painter, potter, glassmaker, and jeweler the chance to get their craft on.
-The perfect destinations for a cold winter day, these craft-tastic spaces let you skip the mess at home while catering to your budding artist's creative impulses.
+New Jersey is home to a variety of drop-in art studios that offer your spontaneous painter, potter, glassmaker, and jeweler the chance to get their craft on.
+The perfect indoor destinations for a cold winter day, these craft-tastic spaces let you skip the mess at home while catering to your budding artist's creative impulses.

 A'La Art Studios – Lake Hopatcong

-Kids of all ages can explore their artistic side at this one-stop-shop open Wednesday–Sunday.
+Kids of all ages can explore their artistic side at this one-stop-shop open Thursday–Sunday.
 Clay and pottery painting are perfect for the little ones, while older siblings will enjoy glass fusing.
 There's a flat fee of $7.50 per child; prices range from $4–$50, but most kid-friendly projects run $15–25.

 Grab an easel and let the creativity flow at A Sip of Art.